rxtoolkit/stt-gcp/README.md

 # @rxtk/stt-gcp
 > 👂 An RxJS operator for real-time speech-to-text (STT/S2T) streaming using the GCP speech-to-text API.

-> 🍎 If you are using an Apple M1 machine, this package only works in node >15.x
+> 🍎 If you are using an Apple Silicon (ARM) machine, this package only works in node >15.x

 ```bash